 So, you finally found a running shoe perfect for you.
-Together, you’ve been through miles of road, mud, rain, uphill, downhill, and everything in between.
+Together, you’ve been through kilometres of road, mud, rain, uphill, downhill, and everything in between.
 The highest highs.
 The lowest lows.
 The wettest wets.
 You’ve met your match and you’ll never part!
 Right?
 Well….

 Look, we get it.
 Once you find The One and break in your go-to shoe, breaking up is the last thing on your mind.
 But trust us, it’s for the best.
 Even when running shoes don’t seem to be in bad shape, with a lot of wear, they simply can’t perform the way they used to.

 With time, the outsole weakens and the cushion gets compressed.
 Whether or not you notice discomfort, worn-down shoes can’t protect your joints from impact.
 Which means an increased risk of injury.
 Which means um, no thanks.

 OK, so they can’t last forever.
 When should you downgrade your old kicks to dog-walking status?

 As a general rule, replace your running shoes after 500 to 800 kilometres (three to six months, depending on how much you run).
 But what if you’ve lost track, or you want to be extra cautious about overuse?

 There are some external signs to look for: the bottom or sides are visibly beaten up, the treads are worn out, or the midsole is wrinkling.
 These are indications it’s time to give your shoes the boot, but don’t rely solely on what you can see.

 Focus on how your shoes feel and pay attention to changes over time.
 If your once-trusty pair leaves your legs or feet noticeably tired after each run (and you can’t chalk it up to a more intense training plan or another shift in your habits), it may be that the cushioning has lost shock absorption.